 One of the values of athletics is to teach responsibility.
-This should apply to the care of athletic equipment as well as other school
+This should apply to the care of athletic equipment as well as other school property.

-- property.
 The school attempts to provide the best and safest equipment.
 We expect each athlete to take excellent care of this equipment.

-1. The original equipment issued to an athlete must be returned at the close of the season.
-Substitution of equipment among athletes - The original equipment issued to an athlete must be returned at the close of the season.
+- 1. The original equipment issued to an athlete must be returned at the close of the season.
 Substitution of equipment among athletes cannot be permitted. - 2.
 Athletes are not allowed to wear clothes or use equipment belonging to another school. - 3.
 Athletes are not allowed to wear school practice or game equipment to physical education class, at home or around town. - 4.
 All game/meet uniforms must be washed. - 5.
 Athletes will be held financially responsible for all equipment that is issued to them and not returned at the conclusion of the season for whatever reason.